koutianqi/koutianqi.github.io/_pages/about.md

 News
 -----
+**2023/10/02** awarded International Travel Grant from the Graduate School at Penn State\
 **2023/10/02** poster on contradictions between ML replicability and feminist epistemic values admitted to ICDS 2022 Symposium\
 **2023/05/08** paper abstract accepted by PhilML2023: Philosophy of Science Meets Machine Learning Conference 2023\
 **2023/04/01** served as a panelist at the Queer and Trans Graduate Students in STEM Panel\